 - Under “Advanced Setup,” hit “Restart now.”

 - The device will show a blue screen containing advanced troubleshooting options.
 Click on “Troubleshoot”

 - And then hit “Advanced options.”

-- Then, Select “UEFI Firmware Settings” and click on “Restart.”
+- Then, Select “UEFI Firmware Settings” and click “Restart.”

-The interface when trying to reset BIOS might differ from that of other computers but still see the “Reset” button.
+When resetting BIOS, the interface might differ from other computers, but you still see the “Reset” button.
 Therefore, always check different tabs, like Security, Configuration, or Exit, for phrases like Load Default Options and cargo Setup Defaults whenever one can’t find the Reset option.
 Confirm the reset to revive the default BIOS settings.
 Now, you will not see the error.

 Method #7: Use a Restore Point